sainturb/waa-august-2022-final-project/README.md

 ####  Functional  Requirements
 ---
-* Faculty/Students can register to the system.
+* ✅ (Completed) Faculty/Students can register to the system.
-* Faculty/Students can only edit their own profile information.
+* ✅ (Completed) Faculty/Students can only edit their own profile information.
 * Students can add job advertisements.
 	* Can upload pictures/files of the job.
 	* Optional: Use cloud services like Amazon S3 or Google Cloud Storage.